 be a symptom of coronary artery disease (CAD).
 But it can have other causes.

 Angina pectoris occurs when your heart muscle (myocardium) does not get enough blood

-and oxygen for a given level of work.
-Insufficient blood supply is called ischemia.
+and oxygen.
+Not enough blood supply is called ischemia.

 Who is at risk for angina pectoris?

-Anything that causes your heart muscle to need more blood or oxygen supply can result
+Anything that causes your heart muscle to need more blood or oxygen can result in

 What are the symptoms of angina pectoris?